trimzej/WIP-18/Dokumentation/SQL-Abfragen.md

 ---

 ### Stufe 5: (SELECT, SUM, AS, FROM, GROUP BY, ORDER BY, DESC)
-SELECT BillingCountry, SUM(Total) AS "TotalSales" FROM invoice GROUP BY BillingCountry ORDER BY TotalSales DESC;
+SELECT BillingCountry, SUM(Total) AS TotalSales FROM Invoice GROUP BY BillingCountry ORDER BY TotalSales DESC;
 * Zeige mir den Gesamtumsatz pro Land in absteigender Reihenfolge.

 ---